 It's only another tool to loosen the boards purse strings.

 I once worked in an office where to produce any kind of paperwork you had a whole floor if about 20 women getting paid to type all day.
-I'd be a retread if I suggested we throw away the one computer that replaced them and fill the office again.
+I'd be a depart if I suggested we throw away the one computer that replaced them and fill the office again.

 Technology changes and will, in part, replace the flakey, unreliable human element.
 I can understand reluctance to accept this as part of that human element but that reluctance will only hold you back.